Carlos Pizarro Leongómez: Early years

-He was the son of navy admiral Juan Antonio Pizarro and Margot Leongómez Matamoros.
-Admiral Pizarro had been appointed general commander of the Colombian Navy during the administration of Gustavo Rojas Pinilla, and was later appointed as military attaché at the Colombian Embassy in the United States and national representative to the Inter-American Defense Board, so the whole family moved to live in Washington, DC.
+He was the son of navy viceadmiral Juan Antonio Pizarro and Margot Leongómez Matamoros.
+Viceadmiral Pizarro had been appointed general commander of the Colombian Navy during the administration of Gustavo Rojas Pinilla.
+He was later appointed as military attaché at the Colombian Embassy in the United States and national representative to the Inter-American Defense Board, so the whole family moved to live in Washington, DC.
 Upon their return to Colombia, and following the retirement of his father from active duty in 1959, they settled in the city of Cali.
 Pizarro studied in several high schools and a boarding school in Bogotá, where he graduated as Bachelor.

-He was admitted later in 1967 in the faculty of Law of the Jesuit Pontifical Xavierian University where two of his brothers were also studying law.
+He graduated from High School in 1968 and in 1969 he was admitted in the faculty of Law of the Jesuit Pontifical Xavierian University where two of his brothers were also studying law.
 There, Pizarro started becoming involved in political student activism which had become a worldwide phenomenon following the events of May 1968.
 Pizarro was involved in the organization of the only student strike of the university, and soon joined the Juventud Comunista Colombiana (JUCO, Colombian Communist Youth).
 As a result of his activism he and others in the movement, including his brother Eduardo were expelled from the University.
 Later Pizarro-Leongomez entered the National University of Colombia, where he continued his studies in Law and participated in political left-wing activism with JUCO.